 Financial performance is the primary dependent variable of interest for researchers in almost any area of management.
 The competitive demand for customers, inputs, and capital make financial performance important for organizations to survive and succeed.
 Consequently, it gained a central role as the goal of modern industrial activity.
-Measuring financial performance is essential to evaluate organizations and managers' determined actions, where organizations stand against their rivals, and how organizations develop and operate (Richard et al., 2009).
+Measuring financial performance is important to evaluate the determined actions of organizations and managers, where organizations stand against their rivals, and how organizations develop and operate (Richard, et al., 2009).

-Apart from financial performance, other essential factors include human resources and operating systems.
-However, since operating systems work only with humans' presence, it can be concluded that the most essential asset of an organization is its human resources (Hanushek, 1997).
-Today, human resources issues are about staff attendance or other administrative issues, but more about motivational issues and satisfaction of needs, providing space for growth and creativity and a safe and healthy environment with satisfying material needs of employees (Kavanagh et al., 1990).
+Apart from financial performance, other important factors include human resources and operating systems.
+But since operating systems work only with the presence of human, it can be concluded that the most essential asset of an organization is its human resources (Hanushek,1997).
+Today, human resources issues are not only about staff attendance or other administrative issues, but more about motivational issues and satisfaction of needs, providing space for growth and creativity along with a safe and healthy environment with satisfying material needs of employees (Kavanagh et al., 1990).
 According to Kahn (1990), those psychological conditions affect employee's engagement at work.

-One of the most widely used theories explaining the link between an organization's employees and their connection to the overall financial performance is the Service-Profit-Chain (Heskett et al., 1994).
-It proposed that engaged employees, achieved internally through human resource management, can produce high-quality service that will meet or exceed customer expectations, creating satisfied customers; satisfied customers would become loyal to the company, leading to improved financial performance through the effect of repurchase and good reputation (Myrden, 2013).
+One of the most-widely used theories explaining the link between an organization's employees and their connection to the overall financial performance is the Service-Profit-Chain (Heskett et al., 1994).
+It proposed that engaged employees, achieved internally through human resource management, can produce high quality service that will meet or exceed customer expectations, creating satisfied customers; satisfied customers would become loyal to the company, leading to improved financial performance through the effect of repurchase and good reputation (Myrden, 2013).

 The Service-Profit-Chain concept always started with employee engagement.
-According to Saks (2006) and Slatten and Mehmetoglu (2011), although employee engagement has received much attention because of its suggested advantage, limited knowledge is known about what causes it.
-The challenge creates the condition to achieve employee engagement because organizations that get the conditions right will gain a competitive advantage that will be very difficult to be imitated.
-Therefore, there is a need for research to study the advantage of employee engagement and the factor preceding employee engagement.
+According to Saks (2006) and Slatten and Mehmetoglu (2011), although employee engagement has received many attentions because of its suggested advantage, limited knowledge is known about what causes it.
+The challenge creates the condition to achieve employee engagement, because organizations that get the conditions right will gain a competitive advantage that will be very difficult to be imitated.
+Therefore, there is a need of a research not only to study the advantage of employee engagement, but also the factor preceding employee engagement.
 (Saks, 2006; Slatten & Mehmetoglu, 2011).

-Literature has shown that transformational leaders play an essential role in stimulating employee engagement (Harter et al., 2002; Macey & Schneider, 2008) due to their ability to increase their followers' fundamental motivation to reach the organization's goals (Richer & Vallerand, 1995).
+Literature has shown that transformational leaders play an important role in stimulating employee engagement (Harter et al., 2002; Macey & Schneider, 2008) due to their ability to increase the fundamental motivation of their followers to reach the organization's goals (Richer & Vallerand, 1995).
 Transformational leaders stimulate the motives of their followers, which in turn would enhance their fundamental value of accomplishing goals, raising the level of satisfaction in participating in the leader's mission, raising the level of commitment to the leader's vision and raising their level of engagement (House & Shamir, 1993).

 Parallel with, but also completing the Service-Profit-Chain, the Balanced Scorecard concept (Kaplan & Norton, 1992) also discussed the linkage between intangible assets and the creation of tangible assets.
-The value from intangible assets like human resources and organizational culture seldom directly impacts the organization's financial performance.
-Improvements in intangible assets affect financial performance through cause-and-effect relationships involving some intermediate stages (Kaplan, 2010).
-When the Service-Profit-Chain starts with engaged employees, the Balanced Scorecard, under the Learning and Growth Perspective, embraces leadership as one of the principal intangible assets.
+The value from intangible assets like human resources and organizational culture seldom have a direct impact on the organization's financial performance.
+Improvements in intangible assets affect the financial performance through cause-and-effect relationships involving some intermediate stages (Kaplan, 2010).
+When the Service-Profit-Chain starts with engaged employees, the Balanced Scorecard, under the Learning and Growth Perspective embraces leadership as one of the principal intangible assets.